 Every OS has its own principles.
 Following them while creating App Icons gives a sense of assets better quality.
 People quickly recognize things that do not match the environment, these elements make them feel uncomfortable.
 This is why it is important to follow guidelines if you would like to build good user experience.

 It is hard to remember all of the points from every platform guidelines.
 This is why I have created a checklist of every element I should follow when I design an icon.

-Use the checklist from THE ICONIC — App Icon Compendium, or visit every needed website with platform-specific guidelines and follow every point.
+Use the checklist attached to every App Icon — Template for Sketch, or visit every needed website with platform-specific guidelines and follow every point.

 Improving platform guidelines compliance

 - Use the checklist every time you design an icon

 - Add the guidelines websites to the favorite ones in your browser

 Following platform guidelines may be tricky when it comes the recognizability or uniqueness of the icon.
 However, the best design shows us that it can be achieved.

 ⚛️ 7.
 Test App Icon with Various Backgrounds